moj-analytical-services/user-guidance/source/documentation/data-docs/amazon-s3.md

 #### `pandas`

 You can use any of the `pandas` read functions (for example, `read_csv` or `read_json`) to download data directly from Amazon S3.
-This requires that you have installed the `s3fs` package.
-To install the `s3fs` package, run the following code in a terminal:
+This requires that you have installed the `pandas` and `s3fs` packages.
+To install these, run the following code in a terminal:

 ```
-pip install s3fs
+pip install pandas s3fs
 ```

 As an example, to read a CSV, you should run the following code: